Winnie09/Wenpin_Hou/pages/open_positions.md

 **Key Responsibilities**:

-1. Develop and implement advanced deep learning algorithms for medical image analysis, with a special focus on algorithms integrating mammographic images for precision breast cancer screening.
+* Develop and implement advanced deep learning algorithms for medical image analysis, with a special focus on algorithms integrating mammographic images for precision breast cancer screening.

-2.Develop and implement advanced methods (deep learning, functional data analysis, Bayesian models, and network modeling) to characterize gene regulation across multiple samples and in spatially separated tissue regions using single-cell multi-omics and spatial genomics data.
+* Develop and implement advanced methods (deep learning, functional data analysis, Bayesian models, and network modeling) to characterize gene regulation across multiple samples and in spatially separated tissue regions using single-cell multi-omics and spatial genomics data.

-3.Devise and implement state-of-the-art methods on expansive datasets from sources like NIH-funded initiatives and major consortium projects.
+* Devise and implement state-of-the-art methods on expansive datasets from sources like NIH-funded initiatives and major consortium projects.

-4.Collaborate in the integration and analysis of multimodal data sources, combining imaging data, biobank,  electronic medical records, and multi-omics data.
+* Collaborate in the integration and analysis of multimodal data sources, combining imaging data, biobank,  electronic medical records, and multi-omics data.

-5.Contribute to the publication of research findings in high-impact journals and conferences.
+* Contribute to the publication of research findings in high-impact journals and conferences.

-6.Collaborate closely with a multidisciplinary team, including epidemiologist, clinicians, data scientists, engineers, biologists, and physicians.
+* Collaborate closely with a multidisciplinary team, including epidemiologist, clinicians, data scientists, engineers, biologists, and physicians.

-7.Mentor graduate and undergraduate students in the research group.
+* Mentor graduate and undergraduate students in the research group.

+**How to Apply**: Please send a cover letter stating your research interests and qualifications, a CV, and contact information of three references to Dr. Wenpin Hou at wh2526@cumc.columbia.edu.
+Please use "Postdoc Application" as the email subject.